 Credit: Ally Arcuri

-The Asics Novablast 5 is another excellent choice in terms of value.
-Though it costs more than the Kinvara, it is highly versatile and one of the top-performing pairs across all our tests.
-It's a shoe that you can wear daily — or in most situations — and has the makings of a fantastic value.
-The Novablast 4 can be found in limited sizes and colors at a discount price, making it an even better value than the 5.
+The Asics Novablast 5 is another excellent value choice.
+Though it costs more than the Mach 6 and the Kinvara 15, it is highly versatile and one of the top-performing pairs.
+It's a shoe that you can wear daily in most situations, making it a fantastic value.

 Whether you run a few miles a year or are tied to a rigorous training schedule, it's called “pounding pavement” for a reason.
-With that pounding in mind, our testers consider the cushioning metric one of the most important evaluation criteria for road-focused running shoes.
+We consider the cushioning metric one of the most important evaluation criteria for road-focused running shoes.

-Few things ruin a run faster than sore joints or blistered feet, so we evaluated each shoe's cushioning, shock absorption, and overall comfort.
-By testing midsole feel and cutting shoes open in our lab, we got a full picture of their construction and how well they live up to comfort claims, helping us determine which runs they're best suited for, from long efforts to speedwork.
+Few things ruin a run faster than sore joints or blistered feet, so we evaluated cushioning, shock absorption, and overall comfort.
+By testing midsole feel and cutting shoes open, we got a full picture of their construction and how well they live up to comfort claims, helping us determine which runs they're best suited for, from long efforts to speedwork.

-Ranging from around 25 mm to 40 mm of heel stack, daily trainers are meant to be worn daily, necessitating a well-executed underfoot cushion.
+Ranging from approximately 25 mm to 40 mm of heel stack, daily trainers are designed for everyday wear, necessitating a well-executed underfoot cushion.
 While not as thickly stacked as many of the maximally cushioned shoes, daily trainers typically provide a comfortable dose of underfoot cushion without going overboard.
 We tend to describe these shoes as more “traditional fitting” in that they ride like trusty, familiar road steeds.
+A daily trainer could stand at 41 mm tall in the heel, while a maximally cushioned shoe could stand at 36 mm.
+The type and density of foam matter when it comes to this delineation, since a lower stack shoe can feel plush while a taller one might feel firm.

 The Asics Novablast 5 is our highest-scoring daily trainer when it comes to landing comfort and cushioning.
 With added stack height, the Novablast edges into max-cushion territory, but we still classify it as a daily trainer thanks to its smooth, springy ride.
 Its 40 mm heel, 9 mm drop, and energetic FF Blast Max midsole deliver standout landing comfort, making it a go-to choice for testers day after day.